-- (a) Assault, as defined in Section 240 of the Penal Code. - (b) Battery, as defined in Section 242 of the Penal Code. - (c) Assault with a deadly weapon or force likely to produce great bodily injury, as defined in Section 245 of the Penal Code. - (d) Unreasonable physical constraint, or prolonged or continual deprivation of food or water. - (e) Sexual assault, that means any of the following: - (1) Sexual battery, as defined in Section 243.4 of the Penal Code. - (2) Rape, as defined in Section 261 of the Penal Code. - (3) Rape in concert, as described in Section 264.1 of the Penal Code. - (4) Spousal rape, as defined in Section 262 of the Penal Code. - (5) Incest, as defined in Section 285 of the Penal Code. - (6) Sodomy, as defined in Section 286 of the Penal Code. - (7) Oral copulation, as defined in Section 288a of the Penal Code. - (8) Sexual penetration, as defined in Section 289 of the Penal Code. - (f) Use of a physical or chemical restraint or psychotropic medication under any of the following conditions: - (1) For punishment.
+Assault, as defined in Section 240 of the Penal Code. (b) Battery, as defined in Section 242 of the Penal Code. (c) Assault with a deadly weapon or force likely to produce great bodily injury, as defined in Section 245 of the Penal Code. (d) Unreasonable physical constraint, or prolonged or continual deprivation of food or water.
+Sexual assault, that means any of the following: (1) Sexual battery, as defined in Section 243.4 of the Penal Code.
+(2) Rape, as defined in Section 261 of the Penal Code.
+Rape in concert, as described in Section 264.1 of the Penal Code.
+Spousal rape, as defined in Section 262 of the Penal Code.
+Incest, as defined in Section 285 of the Penal Code.
+(6) Sodomy, as defined in Section 286 of the Penal Code.
+(7) Oral copulation, as defined in Section 288a of the Penal Code.
+Sexual penetration, as defined in Section 289 of the Penal Code. (f) Use of a physical or chemical restraint or psychotropic medication under any of the following conditions: (1) For punishment.
 (2) For a period beyond that for which the medication was ordered pursuant to the instructions of a physician and surgeon licensed in the State of California, who is providing medical care to the elder or dependent adult at the time the instructions are given.
 (3) For any purpose not authorized by the physician and surgeon.

-•Civil Code section 3294(b) provides: "An employer shall not be liable for damages pursuant to subdivision (a), based upon acts of an employee of the employer, unless the employer had advance knowledge of the unfitness of the employee and employed him or her with a conscious disregard of the rights or safety of others or authorized or ratified the wrongful conduct for which the damages are awarded or was personally guilty of oppression, fraud, or malice.
-With respect to a corporate employer, the advance knowledge and conscious disregard, authorization, ratification or act of oppression, fraud, or malice must be on the part of an officer, director, or managing agent of the corporation."
+•Civil Code section 3294(b) provides: "An employer shall not be liable for damages pursuant to employer, the advance knowledge and conscious disregard, authorization, ratification or act of oppression, fraud, or malice must be on the part of an officer, director, or managing agent of the corporation."

-- "The purpose of the [Elder Abuse Act] is essentially to protect a particularly vulnerable portion of the population from gross mistreatment in the form of abuse and custodial neglect."
+- •"The purpose of the [Elder Abuse Act] is essentially to protect a particularly vulnerable portion of the population from gross mistreatment in the form of abuse and custodial neglect."
 (Delaney v.
-Baker (1999) 20 Cal.4th 23, 33 [82 Cal.Rptr.2d 610, 971 P.2d 986].) - "In order to obtain the remedies available in section 15657, a plaintiff must demonstrate by clear and convincing evidence that defendant is guilty of something more than negligence; he or she must show reckless, oppressive, fraudulent, or malicious conduct.
+Baker (1999) 20 Cal.4th 23, 33 [82 Cal.Rptr.2d 610, 971 P.2d 986].) - •"In order to obtain the remedies available in section 15657, a plaintiff must demonstrate by clear and convincing evidence that defendant is guilty of something more than negligence; he or she must show reckless, oppressive, fraudulent, or malicious conduct.
 The latter three categories involve 'intentional,' 'willful,' or 'conscious' wrongdoing of a 'despicable' or 'injurious' nature.
 'Recklessness' refers to a subjective state of culpability greater than simple negligence, which has been described as a 'deliberate disregard' of the 'high degree of probability' that an injury will occur.
 Recklessness, unlike negligence, involves more than 'inadvertence, incompetence, unskillfulness, or a failure to take precautions' but rather rises to the level of a 'conscious choice of a course of action ... with knowledge of the serious danger to others involved in it.'"
-(Delaney, supra, 20 Cal.4th at pp. 31-32, internal citations omitted.) - •"As amended in 1991, the Elder Abuse Act was designed to protect elderly and dependent persons from abuse, neglect, or abandonment.
+(Delaney, supra, 20 Cal.4th at pp. 31-32, internal citations omitted.) - "As amended in 1991, the Elder Abuse Act was designed to protect elderly and dependent persons from abuse, neglect, or abandonment.
 In addition to adopting measures designed to encourage reporting of abuse and neglect, the Act authorizes the court to award attorney fees to the prevailing plaintiffs and allows survivors to recover pain and suffering damages in cases of intentional and reckless abuse where the elder has died."
 (Mack v.
 Soung (2000) 80 Cal.App.4th 966, 971-972 [95 Cal.Rptr.2d 830], internal citations omitted.)